Seven Oaks & Ross House Museum

 Slant Top Desk Belonging to the Ross Family

-The role of the ross family
+The role of the Ross family

 William Ross as appointed as the settlement's first post-master in 1855.
 He was paid 5 pounds annually to handle the thousands of letters, newspapers, and parcels that passed through the settlement each year.
 When William died of tuberculosis in 1856, his brother James briefly took over as post-master in 1860 until he returned to Toronto.
 By the time James was in charge, the postal services were not as busy, handling only around a thousand letters, newspapers, and parcels combined.